The Lego Movie (franchise): Untitled live-action/animated Lego film

-On August 5, 2022, in a podcast interview with The Ankler, Dan Lin revealed that he'll produce an upcoming Lego film that was in development, saying "We know we have to switch it up and take to a different art form that's still true to LEGO."
+On 5 August 2022, in a podcast interview with The Ankler, Dan Lin revealed that he'll produce an upcoming Lego film that was in development, saying "We know we have to switch it up and take to a different art form that's still true to LEGO."
 Lin promised that the creative team had "reinvented" the Lego world for the film, but it did not yet have a release date.
 By July 2023, it was announced that it would be a live-action/animation hybrid similar to the films of The Lego Movie franchise, and that Aaron and Adam Nee were attached to direct the film.
+In June 2026, a new live-action/animated film would star Keanu Reeves and be directed by Josh Cooley.

 Piece by Piece

 In late January 2024, Universal Pictures and Focus Features announced that a new LEGO movie called Piece by Piece, which focuses on the life of musician Pharrell Williams and was directed by Morgan Neville.
-It is produced by The Lego Group, Tremolo Productions, I Am Other, Pure Imagination Studios and Tongal, and was released on October 11, 2024.
+It is produced by The Lego Group, Tremolo Productions, I Am Other, Pure Imagination Studios and Tongal, and was released on 11 October 2024.

 Various untitled live-action Lego films

-On October 31, 2024, Universal Pictures announced the production of three new LEGO films, each directed by Jake Kasdan, Patty Jenkins, and Joe Cornish.
+On 31 October 2024, Universal Pictures announced the production of three new LEGO films, each directed by Jake Kasdan, Patty Jenkins, and Joe Cornish.
 Kasdan’s film was based on an original concept by Matt Mider and Kevin Burrows, featuring a script by Andrew Mogel and Jarrad Paul.
 Jenkins was working with Geoff Johns to write the screenplay of her film.
 Cornish, in turn, was revising a draft by Heather Anne Campbell based on a treatment by Simon Rich.
 These films were announced to be set in live-action.